Presence Tutorial

 The Database section contains the database connection URI to the database where the service subscribers are kept (authentication_db_uri) and the database connection URI to the database where XCAP documents are stored.
 Currently, only MySQL database engine has been implemented.

-When using TLS you must generate an X.509 certificate and a key.
+When using TLS you must generate an X.509 certificate and the corresponding key.
 Consult Internet resources for how to do this.
 The procedure is the same as for any other TLS server like Apache web server.

 Running

-For non Debian systems copy the openxcap startup script from the debian directory present in the tar file to /etc/init.d/ and edit it to match your system.
+For non Debian systems copy the service file from the debian directory to /etc/systemd/system/ edit it to match your system.

 Start OpenXCAP server:

-You can also start OpenXCAP in no fork mode, which is useful to debug the configuration.
-This will not put the server in the background and will log its messages in the console where it was started:
+You can also start OpenXCAP in the foreground, which is useful to debug the configuration and requests in real time.
+The server will log its messages in the console where it was started:

 Logging